 One of the most common methods for avoiding them is denial, or the unwillingness to accept something as truth.
 This isn’t a blog explicitly about human psychology, but it is about a dangerous cybersecurity problem rooted in it: insider threat denial syndrome.

-Given that a whopping 46% of security incidents involved careless employees, security professional need to treat all types insider threat with the same level of attention and criticality.
+Given that a whopping 46% of security incidents involved careless employees, security professionals need to treat all types of insider threats with the same level of attention and criticality.

 The pros of preparation and active monitoring far outweigh the cons, and IT and security professionals need to prepare for the careless employee just as much as for the malicious actor.
 In the non-malicious insider threat, the employee who mistakenly opens a suspicious email or attachment or falls for an obvious phishing scam can wreak just as much havoc as a malicious insider.
 It’s hard to imagine anyone denying the possibility of such an accident, but you can imagine the obvious line of defense, veiling denial: “Nope, wouldn’t happen — my team is too smart for that.”

-It is difficult to identify insider threats and especially accidental insider threat.
-It is important, however, to treat all insider threat, malicious or not, with the same level of importance.
+It is difficult to identify insider threats and especially accidental insider threats.
+It is important, however, to treat all insider threats, malicious or not, with the same level of importance.
 Fortunately, there are ways to identify, predict, and contain these threats to better protect your team, organization, and reputation in the market.
 Here are a few tips: